josephsl/addonUpdater/readme.md

 ## Version 21.07

 * On Windows 10 and later, a toast notification will be shown when add-on updates are available.
-Note that you cannot click this notification - you must open NvDA menu/Tools/Check for add-on updates to review updates.
+Note that you cannot click this notification - you must open NVDA menu/Tools/Check for add-on updates to review updates.
 * When legacy add-ons dialog is shown at startup, you can now review legacy add-ons and reasons just like add-on updates.
 * Improved add-on update check internals, including use of add-on metadata collection provided by the community to validate add-on compatibility.
 Among other things, this eliminates add-on releases for adding update checks for new add-ons.

 ## Version 21.05

-* NvDA will no longer play error tones if trying to check updates while using NVDA 2021.1 alpha snapshots, caused by changes to wxPython GUI toolkit.
+* NVDA will no longer play error tones if trying to check updates while using NVDA 2021.1 alpha snapshots, caused by changes to wxPython GUI toolkit.

 ## Version 21.03